Russification of Finland

-Under Tsarist Russia
+Background

+After Napoleon's victory over the Russian Empire in the June 1807 Battle of Friedland, tsar Alexander I was forced to sue for peace with the First French Empire in the Treaties of Tilsit (7 July 1807).
+Alexander agreed to join the Continental System against the British Empire, to launch the Anglo-Russian War (1807–1812), and to force Sweden (which maintained extensive trade relations with the British) to join the Continental System as well.
+Swedish king Gustav IV Adolf delayed his response to Alexander's ultimatum until he brokered an alliance with Britain in February 1808, after which he rejected Alexander's demands.
+In response, Imperial Russia invaded Swedish Finland in what later became known as the Finnish War (21 February 1808 – 17 September 1809), which ended favourably for Alexander.

-Russia attacked Sweden in 1808, in what became later known as the Finnish War.
-In 1809 the lost territory of Sweden became the Grand Duchy of Finland in the Russian Empire.
-In 1809 the Diet of Finland recognized Alexander I of Russia as grand duke.
+In 1809, the lost territory of Sweden became the Grand Duchy of Finland, an autonomous part of the Russian Empire.
+The Diet of Porvoo (later the Diet of Finland) recognized Alexander I of Russia as grand duke on 29 March 1809.
 For his part, Alexander confirmed the rights of the Finns, in particular, promising freedom to pursue their customs and religion and to maintain their identity:

+This meant that the old Swedish instrument of government from 1772 and the Union and Security Act from 1789 continued to be used in regards to the Finnish form of government.
+It also meant that the Swedish Civil Code of 1734 continued as the fundamental law of Finland.

+Under Imperial Russia

+1809–1881

+This promise was maintained; indeed, Alexander II amplified the powers of the Finnish diet in 1869.
+Finland enjoyed prosperity and control over their own affairs, and remained loyal subjects for nearly a century.

 First period of Russification

-This promise was maintained; indeed, Alexander II amplified the powers of the Finnish diet in 1869.
-Having enjoyed prosperity and control over their own affairs, and having remained loyal subjects for nearly a century, the manifesto which Nicholas II issued on 15 February 1899 was cause for Finnish despair.
-The manifesto was forced through the Finnish senate by the deciding vote of the senate president, an appointee of the tsar—and after the governor-general of Finland, Nikolay Bobrikov, had threatened a military invasion and siege.
+The manifesto which Nicholas II issued on 15 February 1899 was cause for Finnish despair.
+The manifesto was forced through the Finnish senate by the deciding vote of the senate president, an appointee of the tsar—and after the Governor-General of Finland, Nikolay Bobrikov, had threatened a military invasion and siege.
 While ostensibly affirming the Finns' rights in purely local matters, the manifesto asserted the authority of the state in any and all matters which could be considered to "come within the scope of the general legislation of the empire".

 As a response to the manifesto, a petition with 523,000 names was gathered and a delegation of 500 people were sent to deliver it to the tsar.
 A separate petition called Pro Finlandia that contained the names of 1,050 prominent foreign people was also gathered few months later.